- Why the Friedman School

-You may download the application form (PDF) to register.
+The online application process will start soon for the 2014-15 academic year.
 There is no fee to apply.
-Students should submit the application, undergraduate official transcripts from each university attended, a resume/CV, and a personal statement.
+Students should submit the application (soon available online), undergraduate official transcripts from each university attended, a resume/CV, a personal statement, and if required TOEFL/IELTS results.
 Visit our online certificate home page to learn more about these programs.

 Interviews are not required, but are recommended.

 After reviewing an applicant's file, the admissions committee will decide if a personal interview or telephone interview is warranted.
 If so, the applicant will be contacted to arrange a meeting time or to schedule a conference call.